Research focus

 Background and experience

-Before joining the IMS, my research has focused on stress as a mechanism for increasing nitric oxide and reactive oxygen species production which has been implicated in the aetiology of stress-related and other neuropathological conditions.
-I worked in the Neuroinflammation Laboratory at The University of Queensland (Australia) after my PhD to studied the underlying neuroinflammatory pathogenesis of dipeptide repeat proteins.
-By utilising several inflammatory-related transgenic mouse lines lacking one of the innate immune receptors of the complement cascade, I have also focused on characterising the involvement of these inflammatory components in mediating central stress responsiveness.
+Before joining the IMS, my research focused on stress as a mechanism driving increased production of nitric oxide and reactive oxygen species, which are implicated in the aetiology of stress-related and other neuropathological conditions.
+Following my PhD, I worked in the Neuroinflammation Laboratory at The University of Queensland (Australia), where I investigated the neuroinflammatory pathogenesis associated with dipeptide repeat proteins.
+Using various inflammation-related transgenic mouse lines deficient in specific innate immune receptors of the complement cascade, I also examined the role of these inflammatory components in mediating central stress responsiveness.

 Awards